The Ethereum Merge - FAQ

 Lido will continue to exist as a liquid staking platform post-Merge and provide users with liquid and highly-accessible staked Ethereum.
-There will still be value in stETH as an integrated DeFi building block across Ethereum and allow for a variety of customizable staking and yield strategies.
-Additionally, the Merge will result in a higher APR/staking yield for active stakers.
+There will still be value in stETH as an integrated DeFi building block across Ethereum and allow for a variety of customizable staking strategies.
+Additionally, the Merge will result in a higher APR/staking rewards for active stakers.
 For more information, check out Lido and the Merge.

 Will Lido support ETHPoW?

 Lido has been built to be a core pillar of PoS Ethereum and as such has no plans to support ETH PoW.
 There have been no gov proposals to do so, so unless there is one, Lido will not support the distribution of ETH PoW tokens to stETH holders.